Community Academic Leadership Committee

 Morehouse School of Medicine

-Professor of Community Health and Preventive Medicine
+Professor and Chair of Community Health and Preventive Medicine

 Associate Dean of Community Engagement